ZiedHY/ZiedHY.github.io/Sequence_Modeling.md

-This second article will be about **Sequence modeling with Neural Networks**.
-We will learn how to model sequences with a focus on Recurrent Neural Networks (RNNs) and their short-term memory and Long Short Term Memory (LSTM) and their ability to keep track of information throughout many timesteps.
+This second article will be about **Sequence modeling with Neural Networks** and will be split into two parts.
+In the first part, we will learn how to model sequences with a focus on Recurrent Neural Networks (RNNs) and their short-term memory.
+In the second part, we will go further and learn about Long Short Term Memory (LSTMs) and their ability to keep track of information throughout many timesteps.

 Let us go!